dtfitch/videosurvey/R/pub_analysis/README.md

 Predictions were improved when interacting age by road variables, and when interacting comfort_four_no_lane3 by road variables.
 To reduce the number of interaction terms, I selected the terms from those interactions that showed effects >|0.5|.
-These effects suggest that age or comfort moderate the road variable by enough to shift the prediction one class on average (Jane, pleaes check my evaluate_interactions.R and see if you agree with my decisions, also, if the calculated contrast is >|0.5| am I correct to say that on average the moderating effect would shift an answer response?
+These effects suggest that age or comfort moderate the road variable by enough to shift the prediction one class on average (Jane, please check my evaluate_interactions.R and see if you agree with my decisions, also, if the calculated contrast is >|0.5| am I correct to say that on average the moderating effect would shift an answer response?

 COMPLETE: Model 2